adcastel/GLT/README.md

 To cite GLT in your work, please use the following for now:
 A. Castelló, A.J.
 Peña, S. Seo, R. Mayo, P. Balaji, E.S.
 Quintana-Ortí.
-GLT: A common API for lightweight thread libraries.
-URL a web de grupo.
+GLT: A common API for lightweight thread libraries. www.hpca.uji.es/GLT.
 2016

 -------------------------------------------------------------------------